 Two new parks have been dedicated for a total acreage of 40 acres.
 This equals 1.6% of the total study area.
 No new schools, police stations or fire facilities have been added although new facilities have been built outside of the area that provide additional service.
-According to EPISD criteria.
+According to EPISD criteria, an elementary school should be constructed when 600 students are available, with the corresponding number rising to 1000 for a middle school and 2000 for a high school.
+The current student population is accommodated within existing schools at this time

-Use Number of Parcel
+Use Number of Parcels

 Single Family 800

 Ranch/Farm 153

 Vacant 368

 Commercial 10

 Other 19